Donegal county football team: 1990s: Sam Maguire Cup

 McEniff returned as senior manager for a fourth time in September 1989.
-He led the county to another Ulster Senior Football Championship in 1990, restoring players that Conaghan had thrown by the wayside, such as Bonner, Boyle, Gallagher, McGowan and Maguire.
-Eventual All-Ireland Finalists Meath beat them in the 1990 All-Ireland Senior Football Championship semi-final.
+He led the county to another Ulster SFC title in 1990, restoring players who had gone by the wayside, such as Bonner, Boyle, Gallagher, McGowan and Maguire.
+Donegal lost to eventual All-Ireland SFC finalist Meath in the 1990 All-Ireland SFC semi-final.

-However, Donegal would win the Ulster Senior Football Championship Final again in 1992.
-As a result of this victory an All-Ireland Senior Football Championship semi-final against Mayo beckoned.
-Donegal overcame the men from Mayo to set up a 1992 All-Ireland Senior Football Championship Final meeting with raging-hot favourites Dublin.
-Donegal's greatest footballing accomplishment yet was realised on 20 September 1992 when they defeated the highly fancied Dublin by a scoreline of 0–18 to 0–14 to take the Sam Maguire Cup for the first time.
+However, Donegal would win the Ulster SFC title again in 1992.
+As a result of this victory a 1992 All-Ireland SFC semi-final against Mayo beckoned.
+Donegal overcame the men from Mayo to set up a 1992 All-Ireland Senior Football Championship final meeting with raging-hot favourites Dublin.
+Donegal's greatest footballing accomplishment yet was realised on 20 September 1992 when the senior team defeated the highly fancied Dublin, by a scoreline of 0–18 to 0–14, to take the Sam Maguire Cup for the first time.
 Brian McEniff, serving in his second spell as Donegal manager, pulled the strings.
 Man of the Match Manus Boyle scored 0–9 (four from play), while Gary Walsh pulled off a great save from Vinny Murphy at the end.
-This was the zenith of this great Donegal team who contested five successive Ulster Senior Football Championship Finals between 1989 and 1993.
+This was the zenith of this great Donegal team which contested five successive Ulster SFC finals between 1989 and 1993.
 The Donegal team of this era also contested the final of the National Football League three times in a four-year period (1993 v.
 Dublin, 1995 v.
 Derry, 1996 v.
 Derry) without success.
 McEniff soon stood down as manager.

 Martin McHugh wanted to take charge of Donegal after McEniff left the job.
 However, he was prevented from doing so by the Donegal County Board in a snub that would be echoed in Jim McGuinness's numerous later attempts to get the same job—McGuinness was, however, ultimately successful; after being rejected by the Donegal County Board on several occasions he would go on to be Donegal's most successful manager since McEniff.
 McHugh was hurt by his rejection, saying: "I thought there was another All-Ireland in Donegal and that's why I went for that job.
 I thought there was another All-Ireland there, and there was a lot of good players coming too.
 But anyway, that's the way it worked out".

+It was 1987 All-Ireland Under-21 Football Championship-winning manager P. J. McGowan took over from McEniff in 1994.
+He lasted till 1997.